Workers’ Compensation Attorney

 He has over 15 years of experience in Workers’ Compensation.
 For the past 9 years he has returned to his passion of representing employees.

 Have you suffered a serious work injury?
-Contact Sacramento workers’ compensation lawyer at the Law Office of Roy Yang for FREE consultation about your California workers compensation claim and medial benefits.
+Contact Sacramento workers’ compensation lawyer at the Law Office of Roy Yang for FREE consultation about your California workers compensation claim and medical benefits.
 Give us a call at (916) 269-9100 to speak with a Sacramento workers compensation attorney today.

 "Mr Yang and his entire team were very professional and well qualified to handle my case.
 A positive outcome with a fast response time.
 He was very attentive and caring.
 Thank You so much for your time and all of your hard work."